Robinnnnnns/how-to-become-linnnnnnk/README.md

 **It’s not the treasures that make a hero — it’s the stories they walk through.**

+This is a small and cozy top-down, tile-based web game inspired by classic adventure titles, but the quest has been turned inside out.

 ![how to become linnnnnnk](assets/2.png)

 * Suetex: In charge of the original concept, story writing, and artwork.